 Light – It’s important to give Polka Dot Plants plenty of indirect, bright light.
 In lower light levels, their brilliant colors will begin to fade and they can quickly become leggy.

 Water – Polka Dot Plants prefer to stay evenly moist, by not soaking wet.
-Water once the top ½ inch of soil is dry and do not allow it to sit in water.
+Water once the top third of the soil is dry and do not allow it to sit in water.
 Overly wet soil will lead to root rot.

 Soil – Any kind of well-draining potting soil, like Espoma Potting Soil, will do.